exochron/GalleryGenerator/README.md

 - Requires [LibStub](https://www.curseforge.com/wow/addons/libstub)

 Just install this as a standalone addon from [CurseForge](https://www.curseforge.com/wow/addons/gallery-generator) or [Wago](https://addons.wago.io/addons/gallerygenerator).
-You don't need to embedded or package it into you project.
+You don't need to embedded or package it into your project.
-(A dependency link as a used tool is appreciated though. :) )
+A dependency link as a [used tool](https://legacy.curseforge.com/wow/addons/gallery-generator/relations/dependents) is appreciated though. :)

 ## Example